ariellevi22/ariellevi22.github.io/web-app/README.md

 ### Continuous Deployment

-Whenever new code is pushed to the repository's `main` branch, GitHub Actions will automatically deploy the updates to [alevi22.github.io](https://alevi22.github.io).
+Whenever new code is pushed to the repository's `main` branch, GitHub Actions will automatically deploy the updates.

 To enable automatic deployment through GitHub Actions, the repository has an access token stored as a secret in GitHub.
 When the token expires, [generate a new token](https://github.com/settings/tokens/new) on GitHub and then [update the value of the secret](https://github.com/alevi22/alevi22.github.io/settings/secrets/actions) in the GitHub repository settings.